EMT Training Requirements: What You Need to Get Certified

 • He/she must possess a valid CPR (Cardiopulmonary Resuscitation) certificate.

-• The candidate may be required to pass the NREMT examination.
+• The candidate may be required to pass the NREMT exam.

 • In most cases being a US citizen is a requirement.